Khoemana: Phonology

-There are four tones in Khoemana:
+There are four tones in ǃOrakobab: high (notated with an acute accent), rising (notated with a caron), mid (no accent), and falling (notated with a circumflex).

 Population

-Reports as to the number of Khoemana speakers are contradictory, but it is clear that it is nearly extinct.
+Reports as to the number of ǃOrakobab speakers are contradictory, but it is clear that it is nearly extinct.
 It was thought to be extinct until the discovery of four elderly speakers around Bloemfontein and Kimberley.
 A 2009 report by Don Killian of the University of Helsinki estimated that there were less than 30 speakers at the time.
 Matthias Brenzinger reported in 2012 that one possible speaker remained, but that she refused to speak the language.
-The discrepancies could be because the language has multiple dialects and goes by several names, with scholars not always referring to the same population.
-Khoemana is listed as "critically endangered" in UNESCO's Language Atlas.
-The loss of this endangered language would have a significant impact on the heritage and culture of Khoemana speakers.
+The discrepancies could be because the language has multiple dialects and goes by several names, with scholars not always referring to the same population. ǃOrakobab is listed as "critically endangered" in UNESCO's Language Atlas.
+The loss of this endangered language would have a significant impact on the heritage and culture of ǃOrakobab speakers.

 Attestation

-Robust Khoemana (before more recent language attrition) is principally recorded in an 1879 notebook by Lucy Lloyd, which contains five short stories; some additional work was done in Ponelis (1975).
+Robust ǃOrakobab (before more recent language attrition) is principally recorded in an 1879 notebook by Lucy Lloyd, which contains five short stories; some additional work was done in Ponelis (1975).
 As of 2009, the EuroBABEL project is searching for remaining speakers.

 History

 The people and their language first began to attract scholarly attention in the 1660s, coinciding with Dutch colonial efforts in the Cape of Good Hope and the resulting armed conflicts.
-At the time, Khoemana was widely spoken throughout the coastal regions of South Africa.
+At the time, ǃOrakobab was widely spoken throughout the coastal regions of South Africa.
 After years of attrition during the colonial era to the 1930s, and under apartheid from 1948 to 1994, the language has all but vanished.
-Currently, speakers of Khoemana are not only scarce but scattered, due to forced migrations during the apartheid era.
+Currently, speakers of ǃOrakobab are not only scarce but scattered, due to forced migrations during the apartheid era.
 This has rendered the language particularly vulnerable.